JoseMarioDev/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesn't return anything while .map does

 2. What is the difference between a function and a method?

+a method is a function inside an object

 3. What is closure?

+closure allows functions to access variables outside it's scope and persists data

 4. Describe the four rules of the 'this' keyword.

+window - the value of this is thw window object implicit - when a function is called by a preceding dot, the object before the dot is "this" new - whenever a constructor function is used, "this" refers to the object returned by the constructor function explicit - whenever call() or apply() method is used

 5. Why do we need super() in an extended class?

+super binds the parent to the child

 ## Project Set up